fommil/fpmortals/manuscript/complete.md

 ![](images/balanceL-6.png)

 The final scenario is when we have non-empty trees on both sides.
-It is similar to scenario four but we must first make a decision based on if the `right` is more than 3 times the size of `left`, in which case we just create the obvious connection
+It is similar to scenario four but we must first deal with the corner case where `right` is the same or more than three times the size of `left`, creating the obvious connection

 {lang="text"}